Saint Kentigern College

 Saint Kentigern College is a private co-educational Presbyterian secondary school in Auckland, New Zealand.
 The school is operated by the Saint Kentigern Trust Board.

-Established in 1953, the college is semi co-educational, with a single-gender Middle College for Years 7 and 8, single-gender core subjects for Years 9 and 10, and a co-educational Senior College for Years 11 to 13.
+Established in 1953, the college is semi-co-educational, with a single-gender Middle College for Years 7 and 8, single-gender core subjects for Years 9 and 10, and a co-educational Senior College for Years 11 to 13.

 In 2003, the college introduced girls into the school for the first time with 140 female students known as the 'Foundation Girls'.
-As of 15 May 2025, 1,113 girls and 1,678 boys are enrolled with the numbers of both increasing slightly each year since 2020.
+As of 15 May 2025, 1,113 girls and 1,678 boys are enrolled, with the numbers of both increasing slightly each year since 2020.

 Saint Kentigern College is an IB World School, offering the International Baccalaureate (IB) Diploma Programme for Year 12 and 13 students.
 The Saint Kentigern Trust Board approved the IB programme in late 2006, and it was first offered in 2009.

 History

 A group of Presbyterian ministers and laymen founded Saint Kentigern College in 1953, naming it after Saint Kentigern of Glasgow.
 Its first headmaster was a minister from the University of Glasgow, Reverend Adam MacFarlan.
 When MacFarlan retired, he was appointed an Officer of the Order of the British Empire, for services to education and the community, in the 1983 Queen's Birthday Honours.

 Saint Kentigern College Executive Head Warren Peat left at the end of 2008 to become headmaster of John Paul College, near Brisbane, Australia.
 Stephen Cole then took up the role of headmaster.
 Cole left Saint Kentigern at the end of Term 1, 2017, and the position of Head of College was then disestablished and replaced with separate positions for Principal of Middle College (Years 7–10) and Principal of Senior College (Years 11–13).
-At the same time, a new role as Head of Saint Kentigern was created, with former headmaster of Rangitoto College David Hodge taking up the position.
+At the same time, a new role as Head of Saint Kentigern was created, with the former headmaster of Rangitoto College David Hodge taking up the position.

 In 2019, the Saint Kentigern Trust Board decided to amend the separate middle college and senior college model, returning to a single college structure.
 Russell Brooke, formerly the principal of ACG Parnell College, was appointed as the new principal of Saint Kentigern College.
 Brooke resigned in October 2021, following a period of unexplained leave which had been in effect from August 2021.
 Subsequently, Duncan McQueen assumed the role of acting principal until Damon Emtage joined Saint Kentigern College as principal in January 2023.
-Emtage had previously worked in several independent schools in Australia, including Brisbane Grammar School and Wesley College Melbourne.
+Emtage had previously worked in several independent schools in Australia, including Brisbane Grammar School and Wesley College, Melbourne.

 In 2019, the college sold its girls' school and preschool campus to Auckland Hebrew Congregation.
 The congregation and Kadimah School, a Jewish day school, now occupy the campus.
 Saint Kentigern Girls' School resumed operations at a newly constructed facility on Shore Road in Remuera in 2022.

-On 23 November 2023, the college received a bomb threat that resulted in the school's early closure at 11:30am.
+On 23 November 2023, the college received a bomb threat that resulted in the school's early closure at 11:30 am.
 Bomb threats were made to 15 other organisations.